top of page

 Who Am I?

 I write about international politics and security policy, with a particular focus on Russia, Belarus and Ukraine.
 My first book, Belarus in Crisis: From Domestic Unrest to the Russia-Ukraine War, is available from Hurst Publishers (details here).
-I'm currently working on a second book which is about US-Russia relations and should be completed by Christmas (maybe!).
-There is also time to play Scrabble with my wife Deborah.
+I'm currently working on a second book which is about US-Russia relations, and which I hope will be published in 2026.

 Credentials